 For fellow home recording friends, you might have heard this trick too.

-Yeah it’s true! by layering your guitar track it can make a big different.
+Yeah, it’s true! by layering your guitar track it can make a big difference.
 Your guitar track will sound more huge and heavy.

 So, you’ll need to record several same riff guitar track for the left and right parts on your project.
 It could be two layer or more.

 For example, you can pan the guitar tracks like this: